This section reports on aspects of the Family Court of Australia's corporate governance arrangements.

 AWAs may also be supported by individual s 24(1) determinations or common law contracts to provide for pay increases or additional terms and conditions, including non-salary benefits.

-Terms and conditions for the Court's senior executive service employees are in AWAs and individual 24(1) determinations made by the Chief Executive Officer.
-SES salaries are benchmarked against other public sector agencies and take account of the Court's budgetary position.
+Terms and conditions for the Court's Senior Executive Service (SES) employees are in common law contracts, AWAs and individuals 24(1) determinations made by the Chief Executive Officer.
+SES salaries are benchmarked against other public sector agencies and take account of the Court's budgetary position and the Government's workplace bargaining policy.

 Non-salary benefits provided by the Court to employees include: